jponf/wpm1py/README.md

     + This parameter is specified using the flag -s/--solver and lets change the SAT-solver used by the WPM1 algorithm.
 The expected value looks like a python import path _(package.module.class)_ and must specify a python class that inherits from satsolver.SATSolver.
-By default picosat.PicoSAT is used.
+By default *solvers.picosat.PicoSAT* is used.

       + Example: